thomasduchatelle/dphoto/README.md

 Components:

-* [Delegate](./delegate/README.md): installed on the end-user computer, backup photos and videos when a media is plugged in.
+* [DPhoto CLI](./dphoto/README.md): installed on the end-user computer, backup photos and videos using command line interface
+* `infra-data`: terraform project to create required infrastructure on AWS for the CLI to work.
+Project won't be re-usable in a different context without overriding backend and some other defaults.